ropensci/roweb3/content/blog/2025-08-28-news-august-2025/index.md

 -   [Experimenting with LLM Applications in R](https://www.youtube.com/watch?v=RQ_8tToedMk) by Nic Crane.
 -   [The Future of Asynchronous Programming in R](https://www.youtube.com/watch?v=sGLD8oVquho) by Charlie Gao.

-The recordings of the keynote talks have been posted in a [different YouTube channel](https://www.youtube.com/watch?v=fgtIqJfzPK0&list=PL9qLtkRkGWLehjHWrjsA6l2h-lEIUbT9n).
+The keynote talks have been streamed in a [different YouTube channel](https://www.youtube.com/watch?v=fgtIqJfzPK0&list=PL9qLtkRkGWLehjHWrjsA6l2h-lEIUbT9n) where you can watch them for now.

 ### New R option to control verbosity